sagemath/sagewiki_to_gh-2022-10-10/days57-topics.md

 A list of topics for [[days57|Sage days 57]].
 Participants, please edit!

+Use days57 as keyword for any ticket worked on during the Sage days.

 == Import the old Sage-Combinat patches as git branch ==